Every kid wants to feel super special on their birthday! Here are some great ways to make sure they do.

-Hopefully you don’t have to wake up as early as The Maestro and I had to this morning in order to accomplish this task!
-This is one that actually is a tradition in our house, and Sophia will diligently wait in bed until her breakfast is brought up to her.
+Hopefully you don’t have to wake up as early as we had to this morning in order to accomplish this task!
+This is one that actually is a tradition in our house, and my youngest will diligently wait in bed until her breakfast is brought up to her.
 Hers is a summer birthday and she’s the early bird of the house, but on her birthday she stubbornly stays in bed until we are ready to pamper her!

 6. Let them skip some school for a special date with you.

 I worked all day today, and the little bit of time off I had was spent making the German Chocolate cake my daughter had requested, so I didn’t get to do this today.
 (Yes, that’s her actual birthday cake in the photo up top.)
 But it’s something to do sometimes.
 There’s nothing better than a surprise check-out of school, right?
 Especially if you get to go to your favorite restaurant with your mom—and if you’re lucky, your dad, too.